 Blacklick Twp.
 Supervisors, Bethlehem Steel, America’s Industrial Heritage Project, Indiana County Parks and Trails, as well as many other local leaders and organizations were also integral to rail banking the corridor so that the trail could exist for generations to come.

-The project includes the construction of two former railroad bridges on the corridor near Expedite Rd.
+The project included the construction of two former railroad bridges on the corridor near Expedite Rd.
 These bridges are located at the extension terminus and will be completed by mid-late October.
 A bridge dedication ceremony will follow the completion this fall.

 Ray Winters & Sons is the project contractor; GAI Consultants is the consulting firm, and The EADs Group is the project inspector.
 Danchanko, Inc. is the contractor for the Rt.
 422 underpass.
 Construction began in November 2016.